Women in Ethiopia: Fighting for gender equality

 Gender equality has been a problem in Ethiopia for decades but has had an improvement over the past three years since when Mulatu Teshome became president.
 The USAID is one of the worldwide countries that have done a lot in promoting women in Ethiopia and giving them an opportunity to live a better life without discrimination.
 Other international organizations working with Ethiopia include All African Women For Peace (AAWP) and many others part of the UN keeping their focus on advancing the participation of women in peacemaking and strive to stop early marriages and gender-based violence.
 In addition to the international help and participation, the Ethiopian government has also created some organizations such as the Ethiopian Women Association (EWA) which mainly focuses on stopping some dangerous cultural practises done against women and girls like FGM which involves removing some parts of their private parts and promoting their economic, social and legal rights.

 Local organizations such the Women Fight in Harar, a small city in Ethiopia have been trying to fight any parents who keep their children from school and putting shame to men who attack, rape or try to rape girls and women.
+There are local organizations established in Addis Ababa, Setaweet; a feminist movement founded in 2014.
+Addis Powerhouse is a young women-led feminist knowledge production platform based in Ethiopia, which was founded in 2020.

 Furthermore, Ethiopian girls and women's struggles and problems are mostly associated with social acceptance, access to education and child or forced marriages.
 To many, it seems the tragedy begins immediately when they are born because when a mother gives birth to a baby girl, the baby is considered as something unwanted but celebrations are made when a baby boy is born.
 Being regarded as vulnerable, parents give various excuses to keep their daughters at home doing housework instead of going to school.

 A school-age girl is not allowed to attend school, with the excuse that she may be raped, abducted or harmed on the way to school.
 Boys are considered strong enough to protect themselves from any attack or harm.
 Girls cannot choose when and whom to marry.
 "Either the parents will choose the bride, or the groom will marry the girl of his choice" (Womankind).
 A woman who is a victim of rape will face humiliation starting from the police.
 Rape is not taken seriously and hence men are seen committing several atrocious violence against women, especially in villages.
 Although this practice is illegal, it is still happening.